x-orpheus/catch-react-error/doc/catch-react-error_EN.md

 );
 ```

-But there are many formats for export
+However,there are so many export usage.

 ```js
 export class ClassName {...}